animagram-jp/.github/.github/CONTRIBUTING.md

 # Common Rules

 These are common rules for development.
 This content is intended for everyone, whether human or not.
-Top priority is placed on maintaining a state where the person in charge can comprehensively manage each codebase.
+Top priority is placed on maintaining a state where the person in charge can comprehensively stay aware of every element within each codebase.
 For scenes where the rules below do not apply, please make judgments that serve this goal.

 ---